-Remaining global CO2 budgets from 2020 on according to the IPCC Sixth Assessment Report
+Remaining global CO2 budgets from 2020 onward according to the IPCC Sixth Assessment Report

-for different global warming levels with a compliance probability of 83%:
+for different global warming levels, with an 83% probability of staying below the respective warming level:

 Warming |